safemoad/hacking_tool_belt/README.md

-This repo is to designed to quickly update and prepare disposable virtual machines (such as HackTheBox's Pwnbox) for pentesting, catalog frequently used cli hacking tools, and support the automation of enumerating target machines.
+This repo is to designed to quickly update and prepare disposable virtual machines (such as HackTheBox's Pwnbox) for pentesting, catalog frequently used pentesting tools, and support the automation of enumerating target machines.

 Everything in this repo are very much works in progress and should not be assumed functional,